Snow flowed over her perfect form as she watched the armies of Sanguinar march into the unprepared realm of Caladwen.

-Shevarn sang the last with a choking gasp, ending the song before tears stole his breath from him.
+Shevarn sang and sang and sang until he ended at last with a choking gasp, ending the song before tears stole his breath from him.
 “Goodbye Lissa…” he muttered beneath his breath.
 “Rest well.”

 A strong arm landed on the wizards old shoulder, and Dorn pulled him into an embrace.
 They stood there silently for long seconds until Dorn whispered, “I know, Master.
 I wish I’d gone with her too.”

 Alassiel opened her eyes.

 She didn’t expect that, actually.
 It came as something of a surprise.